Nell Gwynn, “the Protestant Whore,” a favorite mistress of Charles II…

 Briefly, the column dealt with the English Civil War, the execution of King Charles I, the Puritan Regime under Oliver Cromwell, and the Restoration of Charles II, as described below.

 Harry started his column with a gruesome description of what happened when Charles II did get “restored to the throne after the death of Oliver Cromwell.”
+(At left.)
 Briefly, “the five judges who had sentenced Charles I to death” – Charles II’s father – were arrested, tried for treason and convicted.
 (Their execution including having certain “privy members” cut off.)

 Thus began a historic era, which interestingly enough has had its parallel in our own day.
 We have all seen how folks have become superpatriots and vigilantes out of fear that they may be suspected of subversion.
 This happened in a very interesting way at the beginning of the reign of Charles II.
 (E.A.)